-Extenet System considered alternative sites on other utility poles in this area but none of these sites are as desirable from a service coverage perspective or from an aesthetics perspective to minimize visual impact.
-The proposed location is approximately equidistant from other Distributed Antenna System (DAS) nodes proposed in the surrounding area so that service coverage can be evenly distributed.
+The project is located in an area with existing residential structures.
+The project applicant considered alternative sites on other utility poles in this area but none of these sites are as desirable from a service coverage perspective or from an aesthetics perspective to minimize visual impacts.
+The proposed project is in an underserved area.
+The proposed location is approximately equidistant from other Distributed Antenna Systems (DAS) nodes proposed in the surrounding area so that service coverage can be evenly distributed.

-Staff has reviewed the applicant's alternative sites analysis (Attachment A) and determined that the site selected conforms to the telecommunication regulation requirements.
+Staff has reviewed the applicant's alternative sites analysis and determined that the site selected conforms to the telecommunication regulation requirements.
 In addition, staff agrees that no other sites are more suitable.